matus42/StarTrek-Quiz/README.md

 # **Star Trek: The Next Generation Quiz**
 ## **Site Overview**
-Ever since I was a child, I've been a huge fan of Star Trek, especially the Next Generation series featuring Patrick Stewart.
+From my early days, I've been a massive Star Trek enthusiast, especially when it comes to the Next Generation series with the incredible Patrick Stewart.
+This love for Star Trek might seem unrelated, but it's what sparked my journey into the world of logic and coding.

 The Star Trek: The Next Generation Quiz is a fun and interactive web-based quiz application where you can test your knowledge about the iconic Star Trek series.
 The quiz is designed to challenge both casual fans and Star Trek aficionados.